Contractor Growth Benchmarks: HVAC, Roofing, Plumbing & Remodeling (2026)

 How can contractors use these benchmarks?

-Compare your own CPL, close rate, and response times to benchmarks to identify leaks — fix missed calls, slow follow-up, and poor tracking before spending more on ads/SEO.
+Compare your own CPL, close rate, and response times to these benchmarks to identify leaks.
+Fix missed calls, slow follow-up, and poor tracking before spending more on ads or SEO.

 How does this tie into the Predictable Work Engine™?